Denis Savard: Playing career

+Savard with the Black Hawks in 1981.

-For the 1980 NHL Entry Draft, the Montreal Canadiens held the first overall pick and many fans hoped the Canadiens would use it to draft Savard.
+For the 1980 NHL entry draft, the Montreal Canadiens held the first overall pick, and many fans hoped the Canadiens would use it to draft Savard.
 Instead, the Canadiens drafted Doug Wickenheiser and Savard was chosen third overall by the Chicago Blackhawks.
 He was the highest drafted player in Blackhawks' history, until the organization drafted Patrick Kane with the first overall pick in 2007.
 He began his career during the 1980–81 NHL season in which he had three assists in his first game.
 He then went on to set the Blackhawks' record (since broken) for most points by a rookie with 75.

 He was known for his trademark move, the 'Savardian Spin-o-rama' (a term actually coined by Danny Gallivan, referencing the move performed by Serge Savard), which entailed Savard whirling around with the puck in a full rotation allowing him to defeat defenders and goaltenders alike.

 Savard had two separate stints with the Blackhawks.
 The first was from the 1980–81 season to the 1989–90 season.
 The second was from 1994–95 to 1996–97.
 During his absence from Chicago, he played for the Montreal Canadiens (1990–91 to 1992–93) and the Tampa Bay Lightning (1993–94 to 1994–95).